aelassas/next-turbopack/README.md

 ...
 ```

 When I run the dev server without turbopack, it works fine.
-But when I try with turbopack I always get theses errors:
+But when I try with turbopack I always get these errors:
 ```
 Module not found: Can't resolve ':package1'
 Import map: aliased to relative "../packages/package1" inside of [project]/